Asiana Treks and Tours

 50% refund for cancellations 15–29 days prior

-In special cases (like medical emergencies), they may offer date changes or trip credits valid for up to a year.
+In exceptional cases (like medical emergencies), they may offer date changes or trip credits valid for up to a year.

 Booking & Cancellation Policy Highlights: